China urges US to cancel proposed arms sales to Taiwan

 The Patriot is a highly mobile surface-to-air missile system that would be a crucial defence against Chinese warplanes.

 Former US president Donald Trump ramped up big-ticket arms sales to Taiwan during his time in office.
-Sales included drones, missile systems and new-generation fighter jets.
+The sales included drones, missile systems and new-generation fighter jets.